hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_robot_arm_aga_c5c5f8df-6b84-4c2d-a94d-71c70b1a0fac-0_3.content.md

 ## About the Wallpaper

-Our wallpaper features a simple graphic of a robot arm against a gradient background of two complementary colors.
+Our wallpaper features a simple graphic of a robot arm against a gradient background of two Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.
 The design is sleek and modern, making it the perfect backdrop for any tech-inspired project.

 ## Our Services